Dr. Carmen J Holmes works part-time in urgent care and developed The Physician Project, a collection of resources for physicians and by physicians.

 • Men tend to “detach emotionally” from the human beings in front of them.

-• Many feel a “sense of hopelessness” – feeling that their training, their sacrifices, and their sincere best efforts aren’t enough to make a difference in the lives of their patients.
+• Many feel a “sense of hopelessness” – feeling that their training, their sacrifices, and their sincere best efforts aren’t enough to make a difference.

 What our patients don’t realize is that burnout is eroding physicians from the inside out.
 Inside many of us is a war.
-We cherish the craft of medicine and the trust our patients place in us, but we resent the administrative aspects of American medicine.
-Patients rightly feel rushed in their few minutes with us.
+We cherish the craft of medicine and the trust our patients place in us, but we resent the administrative and corporate aspects of American medicine.
+Patients rightly feel rushed in their 6-10 minutes with us.
 They have no idea that we might spend twice as much time documenting the visit, justifying our reimbursement, and haggling with insurers.
-In no other industry is the most highly trained individual responsible for most of the data entry.
-The fact is, precious little has been done to address the system-level changes needed to improve physicians’ experience and strengthen the physician-patient relationship.
+In no other industry is the most highly trained individual responsible for the majority of data entry.
+The fact is, precious little has been done to address the system-level changes needed to improve physicians’ experience.

 How are physicians responding?
 We grin and bear it, we change locations, we reduce our hours, and we quit.
 In the piecemeal, profit-driven American medical ecosystem, the patient-physician relationship is undervalued and each physician is replaceable.
 The well-being of physicians does not seem to be a priority.